Justin J. Hong

 This paper studies the causal impact of risk-taking on public leadership, by exploiting Chinese zodiac culture that creates within-individual variation in risk appetite.
 Employing a representative village panel, I find that lower risk-taking of village heads leads to improved governance processes and greater responsiveness.
 I also observe consistent expenditure changes, with higher public good spending and a comparable decline in administration spending that is prone to misuse.
 However, risk-averse leaders are also less likely to promote policy innovation.
 Collectively, risk avoidance can improve leader performance when incentives for responsiveness are limited, with a potential trade-off between accountability and public entrepreneurship.

-Host Favoritism and Talent Selection in Chinese Science Olympiads (with Xuan Li)
+Host Favoritism and Talent Selection in Chinese Science Olympiads (with Xuan Li) [Link]

-[Draft: 2024] [R&R at Journal of Law, Economics & Organization]
+[R&R at Journal of Law, Economics & Organization]

 We study favoritism in the selection of elite scientific talent, by examining the relationship between host institution affiliation and performance in the Chinese Science Olympiad, where a gold medal guarantees a student's admission to top universities.
 Using hand-collected participant-level data (2003 - 2021), we find that host-affiliated students have a significantly higher winning probability, and the effect is more pronounced in host provinces where corruption norms are more prevalent.
 We present evidence suggestive of cheating behavior using a portion of the contest vulnerable to information leakage, as well as the centralized post-Olympiad selection outside the control of host provinces.
 Together, our findings shed light on the crucial role of organizational structure in designing equitable assessment systems for talent.